Liberal Arts - 32 Campus Drive

 The two options:

-M.A. students have two options for completing the thesis requirement: the traditional thesis option and the professional paper option.
+M.A. students have two options for completing the thesis requirement: the traditional thesis option and the portfolio option.

 Regardless of the option that is chosen, the thesis–writing process is a challenging and daunting one for everyone, but one that usually provides great rewards and satisfaction, ultimately.
 The sooner students start canvassing for ideas and thinking about their projects – and certainly this should be happening early in the second semester of coursework – the better the chances will be for a methodical and manageable trajectory.
 Ideally, students will leave themselves well–positioned to do significant research and organizational work (and maybe even some writing) during the summer after their first year of coursework; this is the time, in advance of the resumption of coursework and teaching rigors in the Fall, for reading widely and deeply, for taking careful notes, for beginning to sketch and outline one´s argument.